 arman_maesumi@brown.edu

-I am a rising fifth year Computer Science PhD student at Brown University, where I am advised by Professor Daniel Ritchie.
+I am a final year computer science PhD student at Brown University, where I am advised by Professor Daniel Ritchie.
 My work is supported by the NSF Graduate Research Fellowship Program.

 I received my BS in computer science from The University of Texas at Austin in 2021, where I did research with Professor Chandrajit Bajaj.